ChrisCummins/pip-db/Documentation/Log.md

 > be used in the years to come.

 Darren has also asked Fraser and Ben to take a look at it.

+Idea for further development of plausible nonsense generator - develop a tool which uses Markov chains to generate plausible yet nonsensical datasets, when trained with an input dataset.
+Inputs and outputs would both be CSV.